honeycomb-maps/superstore-delivered/README.md

 python3 data_generator/generate_data.py
 ```

 The file `sample_addresses.csv` contains address and latitude/longitude data from Travis County, Texas.
 This data is used to ensure realistic delivery points are generated.
 This data is sourced from the [Texas Geographic Information Office](https://tnris.org/stratmap/address-points.html) and is in the public domain.
-If you would like to generate sample data for another area, you can substitude this file for your own address data.
+If you would like to generate sample data for another area, you can substitute this file for your own address data.

 You can modify the variables within the `__main__` function in the `generate_data.py` to control the amount of data that is produced.